image-source-control/image-source-control/readme.txt

 == Changelog ==

-= untagged =
+= 1.9 =

+* rewritten the way how images are detected in the content of the post or page
+* replaced use of image url with attachment ID where possible to lift some heavy loads
+* fix for image names including dimensions (e.g., 300x250)
 * works with version 2.4.0 of Gutenberg plugin
-* used more stable regex
-* place the overlay after DOM loaded completely to prevent wrong positioning
+* place overlay correctly even when page continues to shift after being loaded
-* replaced use of image url with attachment ID where possible to lift some heavy loads
 * load public JavaScript in footer by default
 * prevent saving ISC post meta information on non-public post types
-* place overlay correctly even when page continues to shift
-* fix for image names including dimensions (e.g., 300x250)

 = 1.8.11.2 =